-New Legislation Introduced to Address Foreign Influence in
+New Legislation Introduced to Address Foreign Influence in Research

 As highlighted in an April 2019 editorial in BioScience, U.S. lawmakers are increasingly concerned about foreign threats to the U.S. scientific research enterprise, including threats to national security and the theft of intellectual property.
 Policymakers in Congress and federal agencies continue to explore how to maintain an open and collaborative scientific environment that simultaneously prevents foreign interests from stealing U.S. research.
 The most recent proposal from Congress comes in the form of bipartisan legislation introduced in the U.S. Senate.